richmeij/react-simple-todo-list/README.md

 * Illustrate how React works in general
 * Show off JSX
 * Show off a bit of ES6 magic
-* show different ways to declare components
+* Show different ways to declare components
 * Show how to manage state
 * Show how to communicate between component through props